remibengtpettersen/Programutvikling/README.md

 160229 11:39

 Implemented support for both 2D and 3D gameboards.
 Changed Rule to interface.
 Created the abstract class Rule2D, which implements Rule.
 Added tests for ClassicRule and GameOfLife2D.

+160302 11:43

+Added mouse input to pan the grid, and to draw on grid/add new cells.
+Follow-up on javadoc for classes and methods.